hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

 ### `encode`

-This command encodes a typed JSON value from a file or from the standard input into an RLP hexadecimal string.
+Encodes the RLP hexadecimal string for use in a IBFT 2.0 or QBFT genesis file.
 Defaults to `IBFT_EXTRA_DATA`.

 === "Syntax"